musoniusr/DhammaratoDhamma/_posts/2024-09-23-i-see-you-fear-agnes-09-23-24.md

 ### Transcript

-**Dhammarato:** Okay, so first, first off, you're reading out of the Terry Geetha.
+**Dhammarato:** Okay, so first, first off, you're reading out of the Therigatha.

 **Agnes:** Yeah.